AVON FISHING ASSOCIATION

 8. The following applies to Trout, Salmon and Migratory Trout:

-(a) Fishing is restricted to fly only except after the 1st October when fishing for Salmon by day may be by spinning or by prawn below Silveridge Weir Bridge.
+(a) Subject to EA byelaws, fishing is restricted to fly only except after the 15th April when fishing by members for Salmon by day may be by artificial lure or by artificial fly or by prawn from 16th June below Silveridge Weir Bridge.
+Your attention is drawn to the regulations appended to these Rules covering spinning for salmon between 15th April and September 30th.

-Note - The use of any artificial bait that is designed to spin is restricted to those with only: one single hook; or one double hook; or one treble hook.
+Note - The use of any artificial bait that is designed to spin is restricted to those with only: one single de-barbed hook; or one double de-barbed hook.
 The width of the hook must not be greater than the spread of the vanes of the bait.

 (b) Worm.
 A worm or worms, maggot or maggots shall not be used in connection with the fishing rod and line.